 What is a Discount Rate?

 In corporate finance, a discount rate is the rate of return used to discount future cash flows back to their present value.
-This rate is often a company’s Weighted Average Cost of Capital (WACC), required rate of return, or the hurdle rate investors expect to earn relative to the risk of the investment.
+This rate is often a company’s Weighted Average Cost of Capital (WACC), required rate of return, or the hurdle rate that investors expect to earn relative to the risk of the investment.

 Why is a Discount Rate Used?